 “There are two lines along which man’s development proceeds, the line of knowledge and the line of being.
 In right evolution the line of knowledge and the line of being develop simultaneously, parallel to, and helping one another.
 People understand what ‘knowledge’ means.
 And they understand the possibility of different levels of knowledge.
 But they do not understand this in relation to ‘being.’
 ‘Being,’ for them, means simply ‘existence’ to which is opposed just ‘non-existence.’
 They do not understand that being or existence may be of very different levels and categories.
 And they do not understand that knowledge depends on being.
 If knowledge gets far ahead of being, it becomes theoretical and abstract and inapplicable to life, or actually harmful, because instead of serving life and helping people the better to struggle with the difficulties they meet, it begins to complicate man’s life, brings new difficulties into it, new troubles and calamities which were not there before.”
 (Gurdjieff, excerpt from “In Search of the Miraculous” by P. D. Ouspensky, Chapter IV)

-According to Eliphas Levi the dogma represent the theory while the ritual represent the practice.
-Only a theory with practical application worth to be considered theory.
+According to Eliphas Levi the dogma represents the theory while the ritual represents the practice.
+Only a theory with direct and immediate practical application worth to be considered a working and confirmed theory.

 Dogma means knowledge and ritual means practice.
 Can’t have one without the other.
 You can’t learn and develop without accumulating practical experience, but also you can’t practice without have a solid theoretical foundation of what you’re doing.
 May sound like a vicious circle, but it isn’t.